-It’s easy to dismiss this sort of display as “just dots on a map” — a seemingly random pattern that’s not particularly revealing or insightful, and that provides few hints of a larger pattern.
-They might have suggested that we create a heat map of Heritage Fellow occurrence, or we could have located the artists against a choropleth map of predominant ethnic groups.
-But neither would have provided important additional insights, and both would have complicated the user experience.
+Some GIS professionals might be tempted to see the Masters of Tradition display as just “dots on a map” — a seemingly random pattern that’s not particularly revealing or insightful, and that provides few hints of a larger pattern.
+They might have suggested that we create a heat map of Heritage Fellow occurrence, or that we locate the artists against a polychrome background of predominant ethnic groups.
+But it’s likely that neither would have provided important additional insights, and both would have unnecessarily complicated a celebratory story.

 Sometimes dots on a map are more than just dots on a map.
 In this case, the map, and its icons, provide a home base — a common ground — on which to convene an extraordinary group of cultural leaders and exemplars.
-Consider this scattering of dots as a tiny sampling of the endlessly rich tapestry of American culture, where each individual, each community, adds its own threads to the polychrome fabric that is American life.
+Consider this scattering of dots as a glimpse at the endlessly rich tapestry of American culture, where each individual, each community, adds its own threads to the rich and varied fabric that is American life.
 Or, to employ another metaphor, we can imagine these dots as a tiny sampling of a vast pointillist painting, where every one of us represents a speck of color — a dot — across a spectrum of traditions that combine to create a whole that is far greater than the sum of its individual dabs of pigment.

-At a time when prejudice and fear of the unfamiliar are on the rise, these dots on a map are a reminder that there’s endless joy, beauty, and fun in diversity, and that our nation is enriched by its immigrant communities — whether those immigrants arrived via an ice age land bridge, or crossed the Atlantic or the Rio Grande fleeing poverty and persecution, or endured unimaginable suffering in the hold of a slave ship.
+At a time when prejudice and fear of the unfamiliar are on the rise, these dots on a map are a reminder that there’s endless joy, beauty, and fun in diversity, and that our nation is strengthened by its immigrant communities — whether those immigrants arrived via an Ice Age land bridge, or crossed the Atlantic or the Rio Grande fleeing poverty and persecution, or endured unimaginable suffering in the hold of a slave ship.
 We hope you enjoy this cultural journey across America.